Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pravda reported on November 4 that Ukrainian President Volodymyr Zelensky denied information that Ukraine's allies and partners were pressuring his government to negotiate with Russia.

-"Everyone knows my position, as well as that of the Ukrainian people.
-No one is pressuring me now.
-That happened before and at the beginning of the conflict.
-But now, no American or European Union leader is pressuring me," Zelensky said.
+"Everyone knows my position as well as that of the Ukrainian people.
+Right now no one is pressuring me.
+That happened only before and at the beginning of the conflict.
+However, now, no American or European Union leader is pressuring me," Mr. Zelensky said.

 "There will never be a situation where we sit down to negotiate and make concessions to Russia," the Ukrainian leader added.